esl/MongoosePush/README.md

 Where:
 * `LE` defines the `upper inclusive bound` (`less than or equal`) values for buckets, currently `1000`, `10_000`, `25_000`, `50_000`, `100_000`, `250_000`, `500_000`, `1000_000` or `+Inf`

+This histogram metric shows the distribution of times needed to handle and send a request.
+This includes:
+1. Open a new stream within an already established channel.
+2. Send a request.

 > **NOTE**
 >
 > A bucket of value 250_000 will keep the count of measurements that are less than or equal to 250_000.